bjornspockeli/nRF52_peripherals_tutorial/Readme.md

     Hints:
     - You will need to create a app_button_cfg_t struct for each button you configure.
 Make sure to declare it as *static*.
-    - It is possible to configure a separate event handler for each individual button, but in this tutorial we will use one event handler for all the buttons.
+    - It is possible to configure a separate event handler for each individual button, but in this exercise we will use one event handler for all the buttons.

 ```c
 void button_handler(uint8_t pin_no, uint8_t button_action)